ManonPaineau/image_analysis_P.viticola/README.md

    - step0: settings
    - step1: disk detection
    - step2: disk identification
-   - step3: sporulation measurement (manual step)
+   - step3: sporulation measurement (semi-manual step)
    - step4: saving the results

   NB: a visual verification of the correct operation of the steps can be realized between each step